-- 9. Discipline Have you been professionally disciplined, either publicly or privately, by any court or by the bar of any jurisdiction, or sanctioned for the filing of a frivolous appellate matter or the frivolous opposition to any appellate matter?
-If so, explain. - 10.
-Examples of your appellate briefs: In each of three different appellate cases (appeals or writs) in which you were the lead appellate counsel and in which a final decision has been rendered, please submit, following the directions on the Academy's website, copies of briefs you wrote and all other substantive documents that were filed in the appellate courts (e.g., all briefs, petitions for writs and answers, petitions for rehearing, review and certiorari and answers and additional briefs on the merits thereto submitted by all parties, and written court opinions).
+9. Discipline: Have you been professionally disciplined, either publicly or privately, by any court or by the bar of any jurisdiction, or sanctioned for the filing of a frivolous appellate matter or the frivolous opposition to any appellate matter?
+If so, explain.

+10. Examples of your appellate briefs: In each of three different appellate cases (appeals or writs) in which you were the lead appellate counsel and in which a final decision has been rendered, please submit, following the directions on the Academy's website, copies of briefs you wrote and all other substantive documents that were filed in the appellate courts, including all merits briefs, petitions for writs and answers, petitions for rehearing, review and certiorari and answers and additional briefs on the merits thereto submitted by all parties, such as supplemental briefs, and written court opinions).
+You need not submit amicus briefs but do submit responses any party filed to any amicus brief.

 The three cases should be closely contested and as recent as possible.
 They should include at least one case in which your client was the appellant or writ petitioner.
+Do not hesitate to include a case your side lost.
 Finally, the briefs you submit should reflect your personal work to the maximum extent possible.
 Where additional law firms or members of your firm appear on the caption along with your name, please explain the nature of your personal contribution to the document.